 When you bring together animals and GoPro cameras, you can get some really interesting shots.
 Kyle Naegeli aka The Fish Whisperer decided to take a dive into muddy waters of a local pond.
 But not literally – he strapped a GoPro onto a turtle, so it filmed the underwater world of its little home.

-The Underwater Photographer of the Year contest has announced the winners of 2018 competition.
-The best of the best have been chosen in eleven categories, among over 5000 entries from all around the world.
-We bring you the winning images in all categories, and they are all absolutely fantastic.
+The Underwater Photographer of the Year contest has announced the winners of the 2019 competition.
+Just like last year, it’s a stunning selection of images, chosen from over 5000 entries from 65 countries all over the world.
+We bring you the winning images in all categories, so let’s dive in!

 The Ocean Art Underwater Photo Competition has been running for the past seven years, organized by the Underwater Photography Guide.
 The winners of the 2018 contest have recently been announced, and it’s a gallery of truly stunning images.
 We bring you the winning photos of the contest, and they all show the incredible diversity and breathtaking beauty of the underwater world.

 Do you like unusual, abstract portraits?
 Underwater photography?
 Or black and white images?
 Australian photographer Trent Mitchell brings these genres together in a magnificent series titled Inner Atlas.
 They show bodysurfers beneath the ocean waves, and they’ll take your breath away.
 DIYP chatted with Trent a bit about the project and all the challenges he faced while shooting.
 And this definitely was a challenging project to create!